OpenTreeOfLife/otcmdr/README.md

 93302 = cellular organisms; 996421 = Archaea; 225495 = cyanobacteria.

 ### How to run
-The file `synth_procedure.py` begins with some configuration settings, specifically:

-1. The location of your 'base directory' where you will conduct things.
+The easiest way to perform the analyses is to mirror the Asterales example.
+The file `conf.py` contains some configuration settings that are the same for any analysis, specifically:

-2. The location of treemachine.
+1. The location of treemachine.
-3. The location of otcetera (specifically the `supertree` directory).
+2. The location of otcetera (specifically the `supertree` directory).
-4. The location of ott.
+3. The location of ott.

+Edit `conf.py` to reflect your own machine.

+The file `run_asterales_synthesis.py` contains analysis-specific settings:

+1. The location of your 'base directory' where you will store results.
+This directory must already exist.
-5. The ottid of the root node of the clade of interest.
+2. The ottid of the root node of the clade of interest.
+3. The python ranked tree list(s) of which sources to use.
+4. Some other file names that you do not need to alter.

 Set these, er, settings, and run.
 Since things can take a while, it might be best to run this under screen:

     screen
-    python synth_procedure.py
+    python run_asterales_synthesis.py

+But the Asterales analysis is quick enough that screen is not necessary.

 And that is it.